LLNL/zfp/docs/source/bit-stream.rst

 to 8, 16, 32, or 64 bits.

-The bit stream API is publicly exposed and may be used to write additional information such as metadata into the |zfp| compressed stream, as well as to manipulate whole or partial bit streams.
+The bit stream API is publicly exposed and may be used to write additional information such as metadata into the |zfp| compressed stream and to manipulate whole or partial bit streams.
 Moreover, we envision releasing the bit stream functions as a separate library in the future that may be used, for example, in other compressors.